 - Plan a picnic and playtime at one of New Jersey’s playgrounds.
 Find a new park to explore in our listing of New Jersey Parks & Playgrounds.

 - Volunteer to make a difference.
-The Bergen County Volunteer Center shared some great ways kids can volunteer in this article, 5 Easy Volunteer Ideas for Kids & Families that Make a Difference.
+The Bergen County Volunteer Center shared some great ways kids can volunteer in this article, Places Kids Can Volunteer in New Jersey .

 - Crack open a book.
 Earn a reward.
 We share the details on summer reading programs where kids can earn free rewards in this article, Summer Reading Programs with Great Rewards for Kids!